 This is an opportunity to demonstrate your knowledge and training, so be sure to revise course material ahead of the interview.
 Resolving poor behaviour is a principal duty for any TA, requiring a deft hand and an empathetic, patient approach.
 Come up with simple strategies you can use to curb disruption, such as separating children and investigating root-cause issues.

-Question 4: Which day-to-day situations do you think will prove the most challenging?
+Question 4: Which day-to-day situations will prove the most challenging?

-Here, interviewers are looking to determine that you understand the responsibility of being a teaching assistant, so be honest and forthcoming in your response.
-Recognising that the role will bring challenges and upsets shows maturity and understanding, and that you’re aware of the gravity of the position.
+Here, interviewers want to determine that you understand the responsibility of being a teaching assistant, so be honest and forthcoming in your response.
+Recognising that the role will bring challenges and upsets shows maturity and understanding and that you’re aware of the gravity of the position.
 Set out a handful of situations and demonstrate how you would approach them.

 Scenario-Based Competency Questions